RKBeaver/DiagnosticTools/ProActErrorPlotter/README.md

 ## Function

-These programs take feedback data from Woodward ProAct throttle actuators, either via DiaSys or directly off the CAN network, manipulates it and plots the calculated error.
+These scripts take feedback data from Woodward ProAct throttle actuators, either via DiaSys or directly off the CAN network, manipulates it and then plots the calculated error.

 ## Hardware

 I am using a PEAK CAN FD Interface.
-The program has been written with this soley in mind.
+The program has been written with this solely in mind.

 ## Collecting & Exporting Data via DiaSys